 - It’s a gluten-free, keto, and low-carb recipe.

-- Has only 3 grams of net carbs.
+- Only 4 grams of net carbs.

 Ingredients For Keto Tortillas With Coconut Flour